8 Key Performance Indicators(KPIs) that every IT help desk needs to know

 Maintain a highly stable infrastructure.

-To effectively gauge and monitor infrastructural stability, IT help desks need to
+To effectively gauge and monitor infrastructural stability, IT help desks need to monitor the following:

 - Percentage reduction in the number of problematic assets